 What Are Fragrance Families

-Fragrance families are a way to categorize different perfumes.
-This means that perfumes are divided into categories based on their notes and ingredients.
-To make sure you will be able to find your new favorite fragrance is helpful to understand the different fragrance families that every scent is based on.
+To make sure you will be able to find your new favorite fragrance is helpful to understand the different fragrance families on which every scent is based.
 The four main fragrance families are:

 - Subfamilies: Woody Amber, Amber, and Soft Amber